Attorney Positions at FDA

 Description of Position

 The Food and Drug Administration's Office of Chief Counsel is actively seeking experienced attorneys and third-year law students for permanent positions (and second-year law students for paid summer internships).
 No other federal agency touches the daily life of citizens as directly as the FDA.
-In regulating about 25 percent of the United States economy, the FDA is responsible for the safety and effectiveness of two trillion dollars worth of products a year - including items as diverse as artificial hearts, surgical lasers, gene therapy, cloned animals, genetically engineered foods, counterterrorism measures, and nanotechnology products.
+In regulating about 20 percent U.S. consumer spending, the FDA is responsible for the safety and effectiveness of two trillion dollars worth of products a year - including items as diverse as artificial hearts, surgical lasers, gene therapy, cloned animals, genetically engineered foods, counterterrorism measures, and nanotechnology products.
 The agency is at the unique intersection of law, policy, & science.

 Attorneys in the Office of Chief Counsel have the opportunity to have an immediate and present effect on public health and law across in the country.
 They advise the FDA on legal matters and represent the agency in court proceedings and in administrative hearings.
 They participate in both civil and criminal cases; draft pleadings, motions and briefs; and participate in discovery and trials.
 Lawyers also serve as counselors to the major programs of the agency: drugs, foods, biologics, devices, veterinary products, tobacco products, and enforcement.
 They provide legal opinions, and participate in rulemaking proceedings, legislative matters, policy deliberations, and international negotiations.
 In addition, lawyers are involved in explaining agency programs to Congress, the regulated industry, and the public.
 The agency offers a fascinating work environment with a range of daily challenges.